-- 6.46 Based on this approach, capacity gaps exist throughout the plan period for recycling of CD&E waste, treatment of waste (physical and chemical), incineration of waste (specialist high temperature) and landfill of Hazardous waste.
-A capacity gap for landfill of CD&E waste occurs in the second half of the Plan period.
-There is potential for a very small capacity gap for landfill of C&I, LACW and agricultural waste at the end of the plan period.
+- 6.46 Based on this approach, capacity gaps exist throughout the plan period for recycling, treatment of waste (physical and chemical), incineration of waste (specialist high temperature) and landfill of Hazardous waste.
+A capacity gap for for recycling of CD&E waste is projected over the majority of the Plan period and for\landfill of CD&E waste occurs in the second half of the Plan period.
+There is potential for a small capacity gap for landfill of C&I, LACW and agricultural waste at the end of the plan period.
 Other waste management methods are projected to be in surplus throughout the Plan period, although as indicated later in this Chapter, provision of further capacity for these forms of waste management may be justified in certain circumstances, including in order to provide further opportunities for movement of specific waste streams up the waste hierarchy or an enhanced geographical network of facilities. - 6.47 The information above, together with other relevant information, has been used to help develop policies to ensure that adequate provision is made for management of the various main waste streams arising in the Plan area.
 These are presented in the following sections.